mglantz/advanced-networking-workshop/labs/lab-0/README.md

 - EVPN
 - BGP

-# What is NOT this workshop about
+# 0.3: What this workshop is NOT about
 This workshop will not explain networking concepts as such, but will when possible, link to external reading materials.
 As such, this is not a workshop which attempts to teach networking, routing or switching.

 This workshop neither tries to explain the basics of Ansible, you are expected to understand what roles, playbooks, collections are and know the differences between the different Ansible CLI and management tools such as Ansible Automation Platform.

-# Lab graphics
+# 0.4 Lab graphics

 In this lab, we use some basic graphics to make the lab easier to understand.
 Such as: